Create a Custom JWT Auth Server

 • Integrate In-App Wallets

-• Navigate to Wallets > In-App Wallets in the thirdweb dashboard.
+• Navigate to Team > Project > Connect > In-App Wallets in thirdweb dashboard

-• Create a thirdweb API key if you don't have one or select an existing key to use for this project.
+• Create a new API key by creating a Project if you don't have one or select an existing one to use for this project.
 Learn more about API keys.

 • Allowlist domain or bundle IDs in Access Restrictions.